Haziq0210/Melaka-JobMarket-Analysis/README.md

-1)Melaka Job Market Analysis & Salary Prediction Using Python This project explores the job market landscape in Melaka, Malaysia, focusing on job availability, and salary distribution.
-Using real job listing data, the analysis uncovers insights that can help fresh graduates, job seekers, and employers understand hiring trends and salary expectations.
+# Melaka Job Market Analysis & Salary Prediction Using Python

+This project explores the **job market landscape in Melaka, Malaysia**, focusing on job availability and salary distribution.
+Using real job listing data, the analysis uncovers insights that can help **fresh graduates, job seekers, and employers** understand hiring trends and salary expectations.

+---

+## Key Questions

-2)This analysis aims to answer key questions:
+This analysis aims to answer:

-Which job categories have the highest demand in Melaka?
+1. Which job categories have the **highest demand** in Melaka?
-Which sectors offer the highest median salaries?
+2. Which sectors offer the **highest median salaries**?

+---

-3)Tools & Technologies
+## Tools & Technologies

-a)Python
+- **Python**
-b)Pandas & NumPy – data cleaning & manipulation
+- **Pandas & NumPy** – data cleaning & manipulation
-c)Matplotlib & Seaborn – visualizations
+- **Matplotlib & Seaborn** – visualizations
-d)Google Colab – development environment
+- **Google Colab** – development environment

+---

-4)Dataset Description
+## Dataset Description

 | Column                  | Description                   |
 | ----------------------- | ----------------------------- |
 | job_title               | Job position                  |